DBraun/audiotree/docs/source/index.rst

    pip install audiotree

-The namesake class :class:`~audiotree.core.AudioTree` is a `flax.struct.dataclass <https://flax.readthedocs.io/en/latest/api_reference/flax.struct.html#flax.struct.dataclass>`_
-with properties for audio data, sample rate, on-demand data such as loudness, and optional metadata such as MIDI pitch, velocity, and duration.
+The namesake class :class:`~audiotree.core.AudioTree` is a `flax.struct.dataclass`_ with properties for audio data, sample rate, on-demand data such as loudness, and optional metadata such as MIDI pitch, velocity, and duration.

-Although ``AudioTree`` is a specific class, we loosely refer to any combination of dictionaries and lists of ``AudioTrees`` as also an ``AudioTree`` (check out the `Pytree JAX docs <https://jax.readthedocs.io/en/latest/pytrees.html>`_).
+Although ``AudioTree`` is a specific class, we loosely refer to any combination of dictionaries and lists of ``AudioTrees`` as also an ``AudioTree`` (check out the `Pytree`_ JAX docs).
 For example, in the code below, we consider ``batch`` to be an ``AudioTree``.

 .. code-block:: python